mattneary/Lampas/README.md

 Lampas
 ======
-Lampas is my first Lisp; currently its unique features include lambda shorthand, vector notation, and Lisp-style macros.
+Lampas is my first Lisp; currently its unique features include lambda shorthand, vector notation, continuations, and Lisp-style macros.
 Macros allow for codes to be specified that will manipulate any S-Expressions which they begin.
 That is, if `a` were a macro, any S-Expression led with `a` would be passed to the macro definition prior to evaluation; an example is below.
+Continuations were defined purely with macros.
+The general workflow of a continuation is to initiate a continuation statement with `begincc`, and then in the context of the statement, where the value of interest is present, to call `call/cc` with a lambda taking a continuation as a parameter.
+That continuation can then be set to a variable for later calling, and an initial value should be returned.
+Upon calling the continuation, values should be quoted (for now).

 ```scheme
 [1 2 3]